HenryEA/laundry-app-typescript/README.md

-# React- Typescript Frontend Application
+# React - Typescript Frontend Application

 ## A frontend application that displays information about a laundry servies company.

 This web application displays detailed informaton about a laundry services company and its operations.
-Some key sections include:
+Some key sections of the application include:
 - Home page
 - Our Services
 - Laundry Tips